 The agency maintains a 58,000-mile network of highways and bridges, which is the third largest state-maintained highway system in the country, behind North Carolina and Texas.

-VDOT is responsible for four underwater crossings in Hampton Roads:
+VDOT is responsible for two underwater crossings in Hampton Roads:

 - The Hampton Roads Bridge-Tunnel